Abernaughty/git-maber/memory-bank/activeContext.md

 ## Recent Changes

+1. **Integrated TailwindCSS into the SvelteKit portfolio project** (4/8/2025):
+   - Installed TailwindCSS and its dependencies (PostCSS, Autoprefixer)
+   - Created proper configuration files (tailwind.config.js, postcss.config.js)
+   - Updated the global CSS file to include Tailwind directives
+   - Preserved existing CSS variables and design system
+   - Resolved circular dependency issues by renaming the grid class to card-grid
+   - Created a TailwindButton component using Tailwind utility classes
+   - Added a demonstration section to showcase different button styles
+   - Verified the integration works correctly in the browser

-1. **Created the Memory Bank documentation** to establish a clear understanding of the project goals, architecture, and technical approach.
+2. **Created the Memory Bank documentation** to establish a clear understanding of the project goals, architecture, and technical approach.

 2. **Defined the project scope** in the project brief, outlining the transformation from a static portfolio to a dynamic, Azure-integrated showcase.